Jezorko/nuitee-tech-interview/README.md

 The following dependencies must be installed in order to run the application locally:

- * Java Virtual Machine version 21 or greater
+* Java Development Kit version 21 or greater
+* Docker